double-great/demo/README.md

 ```

-And commit all generated files
+And commit all generated files.